 The first one is the mileage.
-The car with a mileage of over 150,000 miles shouldn’t be bought.
-Always buy a car with a mileage within the range of 125,000 miles.
+The cars with a mileage of over 150,000 miles shouldn’t be bought.
+Always buy a car within the range of 125,000 miles.

 Inspect the Transmission

-Transmission is very important because if you end up buying a car with faulty transmission then you have to pay an arm and a leg to fix up.
+Transmission is very important because if you end up buying a car with a faulty transmission then you’ve to pay an arm and a leg to fix it up.

-You are definitely going to lose money because repairing cost for transmission is quite high.
+You’re definitely going to lose money because repairing costs for transmission are very high.
 (Read Step 4 for checking transmission)

 Always Inspect the Trunk for Fluid Bottles